katreinhart/replicant-api/readme.md

 1. GET /bladerunners/:id/retirements - retrieve a list of all replicants retired by a given Blade Runner
 1. GET /bladerunners/:id/retirements/:retirementId - retrieve information for a particular retirement
 1. PUT /bladerunners/:id/retirements/:retirementId - update information for given retirement; all fields are required
-1. DELETE /bladerunners/:id/retirements/:retirementId - should not be used as a rule, but exists in case incorrect information is given
+1. DELETE /bladerunners/:id/retirements/:retirementId - should not be used as a rule, but exists in case incorrect information is given, or a replicant is thought retired but is in fact not retired